kubernetes/enhancements/keps/sig-api-machinery/2839-in-use-protection/README.md

 Finalizers block the _completion_ of a delete operation, but they do not prevent the deletion from starting.
 Once started, a delete _will_ complete and can not be aborted.

-However, Finalizer may not be appropriate for some resource protection use cases, because it doesn't prevent other controllers from executing their pre-deletion actions.
+Finalizers may not be appropriate for some resource protection use cases, because they don't prevent other controllers from executing their pre-deletion actions.
 The order of execution of pre-deletion actions across finalizers is not defined.
 As a result, other controllers will execute their pre-deletion actions while a finalizer for protection still exists.